 However, the highlight for me is the beerhall-style Pilsener restaurant in the basement.
 Whereas the ground floor restaurant is all about crystal chandeliers and glittery elegance, the auspiciously named Pilsener restaurant basement is a veritable monument to folksy Art Nouveau kitsch and is so wonderful that it merits its own travel tip (see below)!

 It is possible to take tours around the Municipal House - many of the rooms can only be visited on a tour.
 If you're too late (or too poor) for a tour, you can still hang around in the publically accessible spaces such as the restaurants, foyer and staircase areas and soak up the ambience - hell, even the decor in the toilets is gorgeous!

-Whereas the ground floor restaurant of the Municipal House is all about crystal chandeliers and glittery elegance, the Pilsener restaurant in the basement is a veritable monument to folksy Art Nouveau kitsch.
+Whereas the ground floor restaurant of the Municipal House is all about crystal chandeliers and glittery elegance, the Pilsener restaurant in the basement is a veritable monument to folksy Art Nouveau kitsch (three of my favourite descriptors in sequence there!).
 I gather that it fell into disrepair a few years ago and was used as a nightclub for a time, but, like the rest of the building, has been restored to its former technicolour splendour.

 The walls are adorned with amazing Art Nouveau ceramic mosaics by J. Obrovský depicting highly idealised scenes of rural life: it's all about celebrating strapping young men and winsome, buxom wenches that you just know had exemplary work ethics and genetically superior breeding potential!